kawitt/growth-media-tech-project/content/growth-media-technology-project/task1/subtask1.md

 1.45
 ```

-Since the conversion value must be numeric, we use `remove:','` to ensure commas are removed for price values over 1,000.
+Since the conversion value must be numeric, we use the [Liquid String Filter](https://shopify.dev/api/liquid/filters/string-filters#remove) `remove:','` to ensure commas are removed for price values over 1,000.

 {{% callout note %}}
 On a related note, we provide the currency ISO code separately since we stripped it from the subtotal.
 While `'currency': {{ currency }}` may work, explicitly using the `checkout.currency` is likely more reliable in the long term: `'currency': '{{ checkout.currency }}',`